 “I could just kill you right now!”
 It’s something we’ve all thought at one time or another.
 But Ruby has actually acted on it.
 Three times, to be exact.

 Though she may be a murderer, Ruby is not a sociopath.
 She is an animal-loving therapist with a thriving practice.
-She’s felt empathy and sympathy.
-She’s had long-lasting friendships and relationships, and has a husband, Jason, whom she adores.
-But the homicide detectives at Miami Beach PD are not convinced of her happy marriage.
-When we meet Ruby, she is in a police interrogation room, being accused of Jason’s murder.
+“She’s felt empathy and sympathy.
+She has felt empathy and sympathy.
+She built long-lasting friendships and relationships and adores her husband, Jason.
+However, the homicide detectives at Miami Beach PD doubt her happy marriage.
+When we meet Ruby, police are interrogating her, accusing her of Jason’s murder.
 Which, ironically, is one murder that she did not commit, though her vicious mother-in-law and a scandal-obsessed public believe differently.
 As she undergoes questioning, Ruby’s mind races back to all the details of her life that led her to this exact moment, and to the three dead bodies in her wake.
 Because though she may not have killed her husband, Ruby certainly isn’t innocent.

 Alternating between Ruby’s memories of her past crimes and her present-day fight to clear her name, Blood Sugar is a twisty, clever debut with an unforgettable protagonist who you can’t help but root for—an addicting mixture of sour and sweet.